 What exactly does “anarchist science fiction” mean?
 Stories written by anarchists?
 Stories with anarchist characters?
 Stories with anarchist settings?
 Stories that make anarchist political and social points?
 Stories with an “anarchist sensibility” (whatever that is)?
 Stories that anarchists will simply enjoy?
 All of the above?
 Who knows…..

 Because of this, I’ve taken a somewhat expansive approach and have included a number of non-anarchist political sci-fi novels in this list simply because I think anarchists will enjoy them.
 They comprise maybe a third of the total.
 I’ve added brief comments about books I’ve read recently and those that particularly stand out in memory.
 I’m still adding to the list, which is far from complete–it’s simply a list of books I’ve read and that I recommend.
-(I’ve included a couple that I don’t particularly like, but included anyway because they are specifically anarchist or part of a series; in the comments following the titles, I’ve noted those I do not recommend.)
+(I’ve included a couple that I don’t particularly like, but included anyway because they are specifically anarchist or part of a series; in the comments preceding or following the titles, I’ve noted those I do not recommend.)

 If you notice that any of your anarchist sci-fi favorites are missing from this list, please leave a comment mentioning them.